jimpalompa/OpenCore-Gigabyte-Z370n-Wifi/README.md

 - [ ] Line-out audio gets distorted when turning volume to max.

 <sup>_Audio from ![green audio jack](https://dummyimage.com/8/00ad00/00ad00)`Internal Speakers` gets distorted when volume is set to max 100% in macOS.
 I've read somewhere it has to do with the motherboard integrated "smart audio amp".
 Perhaps a deep dive in the [fixing audio](https://dortania.github.io/OpenCore-Post-Install/universal/audio.html) guide will solve issue?_</sup>

-- [ ] Front panel headphone audio jack sometimes disconnects.

-<sup>_Headphone audio jack on my Fractal Design Define Nano S case sporadically disconnects.
-It seldom happens and without reason, so hard to reproduce.
-This has to do with faulty or non-compatible case panel, nothing to do with the internal hardware._</sup>

 ## Extras